Grooming Short-Haired Dogs

 3. Keep Dog Nails Trimmed Short

 While your dog is standing, take a look at his paws from the side.
-Nails should be touching the ground, which means you don’t hear tick-tick when he walks on hard surfaces.
-Long dog nails are painful, and will cause arthritis, so trim your dog’s nails weekly.
-Check out this article on trimming overgrown dog nails if your dog’s nails are way too long.
+Nails should not be touching the ground, which means you don’t hear tick-tick when he walks on hard surfaces.
+Long dog nails are painful, and will cause arthritis, so trim your dog’s nails regularly.

 4. Keep Brushing Those Pearly Whites